Flash flooding hits Washington, D.C., prompting water rescues

 Breaking News Emails

-A flash flood emergency was issued for Washington, D.C., and surrounding areas in Maryland and Virginia after heavy rains flooded numerous roads Monday morning.
+A flash flood emergency was issued for Washington, D.C., and surrounding areas in Maryland and Virginia where heavy rains flooded numerous roads making for a messy Monday morning commute.

 There were reports of up to four inches of rain dropping in some areas in as little as an hour.